 - Image files (with attribution) in a separate folder.

-- Short author bio including a maximum of one anchor text link to your own website.
+- Short author bio including a maximum of one anchor text link to your own website and headshot (optional).

-I will respond to let you know your article has been published with the link for you to use.
-That process may take up to 2 weeks.
+We will respond usually within 48 hours to let you know whether your article has been approved for publication.
+That process may take up to 1 week.

 The Not-So-Fine Print